rajannpatel/Pi-Hole-on-Google-Compute-Engine-Free-Tier-with-Full-Tunnel-and-Split-Tunnel-Wireguard-VPN-Configs/README.md

 ## Quickstart

 1. Install [Ubuntu 20.04](https://ubuntu.com/download/server) if you want to benefit from the Wireguard Module natively shipped in the Linux Kernel.
-Or install any other OS flavor compatible with Pi-Hole.
+Or install any other OS flavor compatible with Pi-Hole. **NOTE**: This guide has only been tested with Ubuntu 20.04 LTS.

 2. Download and execute **setup.sh** from this repository to: